byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<suraeNoether>** sarang and i worked some of this out in person
 **\<sarang>** Aye
 **\<suraeNoether>** essentially the take-away is this:
-**\<suraeNoether>** let's say some entity like the Monero Project wants to keep a blackball list of provably spent outputs
+**\<suraeNoether>** let's say some entity like the ByteRub Project wants to keep a blackball list of provably spent outputs
 **\<suraeNoether>** to avoid mixing with future ring signatures
-**\<suraeNoether>** let's say a user doesn't trust the Monero Project
+**\<suraeNoether>** let's say a user doesn't trust the ByteRub Project
 **\<suraeNoether>** this user wants to verify all the computations used in computing that blackball list, to verify that the list is  a complete list of all provably spent outputs
-**\<suraeNoether>** the user loses trust in the Monero project if any provably spent set is found that is not on the list, or if any set on the list is not actually provably spent
+**\<suraeNoether>** the user loses trust in the ByteRub project if any provably spent set is found that is not on the list, or if any set on the list is not actually provably spent
 **\<suraeNoether>** how long does the user need to take to verify a small section of the list? let's say only for transactions created in a single day?
 **\<gingeropolous>** tree fitty
 **\<suraeNoether>** well, the answer to that is in the binomial coefficient: to completely verify a day's worth of transactions (between 10^3 and 10^4 presently), with a ring size of r=7, requires presently at least 1000-choose-7 checks. this is... around 2e17 things to check. even in constant time, that takes a loooong time to check